 Relatives or tenants recently moved in with you

-However, if your circumstances haven’t changed but your average electric bill has suddenly decreased or increased, this could be due to a few issues.
+If your circumstances haven’t changed, but your average electric bill has suddenly increased, this could be down to one of several issues:

-Your meter is faulty.
-If you haven’t changed your usage and the bill is based on a recent meter reading, there might be a problem with your meter.
+If your usage hasn’t changed, and your bill is based on a recent meter reading, there might be a problem with your meter.

 The first step is to get rid of the uncertainty of estimated energy billing.
 It only takes a few seconds to take a meter reading, and it helps prevent your supplier from overcharging you.
 Suppliers will err on the side of caution when it comes to estimating energy bills.
 They’d rather have consumers pay in advance for their energy to avoid falling behind on payments, even if the consumer doesn’t end up using all that credit.

-To find out if you’ve been overcharged due to estimated bills, submit a minimum of four meter readings per year.
-This gives an average electric bill accounting for seasonal changes in temperature and corresponding energy use.
+To avoid being overcharged due to estimated bills, submit a meter reading at least four times per year – or once every three months.
+This provides an average electric bill accounting for seasonal changes in temperature and corresponding energy use.
 If you have a standard meter, jot down all the numbers except those after the decimal point or any highlighted in red.
 Most of the big six suppliers let you submit these online, or even via a smartphone app with a quick snapshot of your meter.

-If you have a smart meter, it’s even easier – your energy supplier can track your usage over time.
+If you have a smart meter, you don’t have to do anything – it automatically sends regular meter readings to your supplier, allowing it to track your usage over time.
 This should eliminate all guesswork, keeping your bills accurate.
-The government is currently in the process of rolling out smart meters to all homes in the UK by 2024.
+The government is currently in the process of rolling out smart meters to all homes in the UK, with a target of finishing by 2024.

 It’s easy to ignore a high electric bill, but when in doubt it’s always better to ask.
 This is particularly true with smart meter overcharging because smart meters should theoretically eliminate issues related to estimated billing.
 Sometimes an inflated bill is due to nothing more than a clerical error, so you should always query your bill to receive a refund if you think something’s gone wrong.

 Apart from clerical errors and estimated rates, another common cause of unexpectedly high energy billing is an exit fee.
-Not all energy plans will come attached with exit fees; they’re most common with fixed rate plans.
+Not all energy plans come with exit fees attached; they’re most common with fixed-rate plans.
 Exit or cancellation fees are meant to keep you from switching suppliers before the end of your agreement.
 It’s always a good idea to read the fine print before you sign up for any new deal, so you don’t get caught out with an unexpected fee when you try to switch.

-Energy suppliers aren’t allowed to charge an exit fee if they’ve increased prices and you want to switch.
-You should be able to move suppliers without any financial penalty.
+Energy suppliers aren’t allowed to charge an exit fee if they’ve increased prices and you want to switch – in these circumstances you should be able to move suppliers without any financial penalty.
 Refer the supplier to Ofgem’s Standard Licence Conditions 23 and 24 and inform them that you wish to leave the plan by the date that the higher prices will come into effect.

 Don’t despair if you’ve been paying too much for electricity and gas.
 You’re entitled to a refund from your energy supplier, whether the overcharging is due to billing errors or a faulty meter.
 A simple way to check if you’re owed any money due to overpayment of estimated figures is to look at your online account.
-Credit is automatically refunded by the big six suppliers annually, but if you use a smaller supplier you will have to ask for your money back.
+Credit is automatically refunded by the big six suppliers annually, but if you use a smaller supplier you’re more likely to have to ask for your money back.

 Do you think you’ve been overcharged by a former supplier?
 This happens more frequently than you might expect.
-The My Energy Credit campaign was launched by the big six suppliers to refund an estimated £153 million in credit to former customers.
-A quick and easy way to check if you’re owed money is to look at the My Energy Credit website.
+The My Energy Credit campaign was launched by the big six suppliers in 2014 to refund an estimated £153 million in credit to former customers – it’s no longer running, but the big six are easily contactable, and obligated to pay any money owed within eight weeks.

-Meter readings are used as the definitive measure of energy use, so what can you do if they don’t seem right?
+Meter readings are used as the definitive measure of energy use, so what can you do if you think your gas or electricity meter reading is too high?
 If you suspect that your high electric bills are caused by a faulty meter, try these steps first:

 Turn off all your appliances and lights for at least three hours.
 Watch your meter during this time.
 If the numbers keep going up, there could be a fault.